CrowdStrike/falconpy/src/falconpy/README.md

 ## The Uber Class
 #### A single class to interface with the entire API
-The Uber class is harness that leverages the operation IDs provided by swagger to interact with the entire API.
+The Uber class is a harness that leverages operation IDs to look up the necessary detail to interact with the entire API.
+You can also leverage the Uber Class to interact with operations not yet defined within the private endpoint submodule by making use of the `override` keyword.
 | Source file | Swagger documentation |
 | :--- | :--- |
 | `api_complete.py` | https://assets.falcon.crowdstrike.com/support/api/swagger.html |